San Juan, Argentina

-On January 15, 1944, a powerful earthquake devastated the city, killing around 10,000 people and leaving half of the provincial population homeless.
-Another quake, 7.4 on the Richter magnitude scale, struck 80 km northeast of the city on November 23, 1977, causing considerable damage and killing 65 people around the province.

-After the disaster of 1944, the city was reconstructed on concentric boulevards, with straight, well-lit, tree-lined avenues and modern housing.
-It has mostly lost its colonial aspect, but retains an open, sunny Mediterranean look.

 Geography

 The city of San Juan is located in a fertile valley within a rocky mountainous area.
 Winter temperatures are generally mild, averaging between 1 C and 16 C, but can drop below -9 C. Summers are hot, with average temperatures between 19 C and 35 C, and a record maximum of 46.7 C on December 20, 1995.
-The range of the mean monthly temperatures is 19.4 °C, possibly the highest in all South America.
 Sunny weather is common in all months and San Juan averages about 3,361.3 hours of bright sunshine, or about 76% of possible sunshine, ranging from a low of 68% in June to a high of 81% possible sunshine in May.
 Under the Köppen climate classification, San Juan has a desert climate (BWh/BWk).

 Since very little rain falls in the region, the San Juan River has been dammed to provide a regular source of water to the city.
 The resulting reservoir is located in Ullum, and is known as the Quebrada de Ullum Dam.
 The dam also provides electrical power to the region.

 Sixty-five percent of the surrounding area's agricultural production is related to wine production.

-Urban aspect

-The city of San Juan completely changed its appearance from a colonial one to one of the most modern in the country after the earthquake of 1944, with well-drawn and wide paved streets, ample sidewalks of tiles or mosaics, and lined with acacias, moreras and paradise trees irrigated by quaint canals.